mikas-m/5th_parc_exam/README.md

-Install virtual environemnt with requirements.txt and python 3.9
+To run the app, you need an API key from OpenWeatherMap and a city code.
+The app fetches weather forecast data and calculates the Soil Humidity Index.

-Soil humidity index takes 4 parameters - rain, humidity, temperature and wind speed.
-If the index is higher than 2, soil shouldn't be irrigated.
-Of course, this is very generalized index, so it shouldn't be taken for granted.
+The Soil Humidity Index is based on four parameters: rain, humidity, temperature, and wind speed.
+If the index is higher than 2, irrigation is not recommended.
+However, since this is a practical exam for a Python course focused on Django, the index itself is not particularly relevant.

-Code generates result as a table on web and on Sense Hat Simulator as green colored text if soil should be irrigated and red if it shouldn't.
-Since the result is first generated on Sense Hat Simulator, it takes up to 10 seconds to show the table.
+The code displays the results in a table on the web and on the Sense HAT Simulator.
+On the simulator, the text appears in green if irrigation is needed and in red if it is not.
+Since the results are first generated on the Sense HAT Simulator, it may take up to 10 seconds for the table to appear.